Best Ways to Maintain School and Work-Life Balance as An International Student

 Saying “yes” to everything and taking on too much at once can be draining.
 Without energy, you won’t be able to put in the effort that’s needed to succeed!
 Practice saying “no” to some things and talk to your supervisor if you feel your workload is too much at the moment.

-12. Talk to Your Employer About Flexibility
+12. Talk To Your Employer About Flexibility

 More than likely, your employer wants you to do well in school.
 If a slight change in work hours or a work-from-home day (depending on your job, of course) can help with classes and won’t sacrifice your performance on the job, talk with your supervisor about these more flexible options.

-13. Eat Well/Help yourself by getting healthy
+13. Eat Well/Help yourself By getting healthy

 Prioritize your health by eating well, getting quality sleep, and exercising.
 Even socializing will improve your mental health and give you some much-needed energy throughout the week.